turbot/tailpipe-plugin-aws/README.md

 # AWS Plugin for Tailpipe

+[Tailpipe](https://tailpipe.io) is an open-source CLI tool that allows you to collect logs and query them with SQL.

+[AWS](https://aws.amazon.com/) provides on-demand cloud computing platforms and APIs to authenticated customers on a metered pay-as-you-go basis.

-Collect and query AWS logs using SQL to track activity, monitor trends, detect anomalies, and more!
+The [AWS plugin](https://hub.tailpipe.io/plugins/turbot/aws) for Tailpipe allows you to collect and query AWS logs using SQL to track activity, monitor trends, detect anomalies, and more!

 - **[Get started →](https://hub.tailpipe.io/plugins/turbot/aws)**
 - Documentation: [Table definitions & examples](https://hub.tailpipe.io/plugins/turbot/aws/tables)